Markers & Drawing Supplies for Graffiti Sketching

 ()

-1. Which pencils should be used for drawing graffiti
+1. Which pencils should be used for sketching graffiti?

 Pencils are usually used in the first step of sketching a graffiti.
 Thus they are your first used drawing tools.